 Executions used to be held at Campo de 'Fiori.
 For example, in 1600 philosopher Giordano Bruno was burned alive for heresy.
 Exactly on the site of his death is now a statue from 1889, in which he faces the Vatican (he was considered a martyr for the freedom of thought).
 The inscription on the base reads: - A BRUNO - IL SECOLO DA LUI DIVINATO - QUI DOVE IL ROGO ARSE - ("For Bruno - the century he predicted - here where the fire was burning").
 Special fact about this square is that it is the only square in the center of Rome without a church.

-A fun way to discover the surroundings of Campo de'Fiori is with a tour.
-For example, last visit to Rome I did a culinary tour with a guide, an entertaining evening walk.
+📌 Tip: A fun way to discover the surroundings of Campo de'Fiori is with a food tour.
+For example, last visit to Rome I booked this street food tour with a guide, an entertaining evening walk.
 Local specialties can be tasted in combination with interesting stories about the old center of Rome: